jian-qin/async-event-channel/README.md

 ## Auxiliary methods

-- `useScope` Event communication scope: Record the cancellation method of the event through the proxy instance; Destroy the proxy instance and cancel all recorded events
+- `useScope` Event communication scope

+  - Introduction: Record the cancellation method of the event through the proxy instance

+  - Function: Destroy the proxy instance, cancel all recorded events, and support multi-level nesting

+- `useEvent` Fixed event name

+  - Introduction: Generate a proxy instance with a fixed event name through the proxy instance

+  - Function: Same as `useScope`, with the scope of event communication

-- `useEvent` Fixed event name: Generate a proxy instance with a fixed event name, which can directly use methods without passing the event name
+  - Note: You cannot call the `useEvent` method again on a proxy instance with a fixed event name.
+Of course, calling `useScope` again is not affected by whether the event name is fixed

 ## Other methods